cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * SafetyContractReceiptStateRoot; // this is constantly updated by voting process B. When most difficulty chain is found or verified after voting process.
 * ContractReceiptStateRoot; // after found safety, this is the new contract state, which is a hamt node.cid
 * RelayList is a list of known relays from Kademlia scope and TAU chain info;
-* ChainList is a list of Chains to follow by users.
+* ChainList is a list of Chains to follow/mine by users.
 * PeerList[chain ID] is list of known peers for the chain by users.
 ```
 ## Concept